AlexandrLebedev/NVChad/README.md

 This build also includes a setting for [vista.vim](https://github.com/liuchengxu/vista.vim) that allows you to view the methods of the file being developed.
 In order for it to work correctly, you need to specify the use of nvim_lsp for the language you are using in the ```/lua/configs/vista.lua file```.
 You can follow the same example that is in the file itself.
 In the future, as my development progresses, I will add more languages as needed.
-For information about this module and its available commands for configuration, you can call the command ```:echo g:vista#executives```.
+For information about this module and its available commands for configuration, you can call the command ```:help vista-commands```.

 You also need to install ctags.
 Here's how to do it: